atqraxiaa/Atria/README.md

 - `/dregistry`: Disables Registry Tools.

 ### File Operations
-- `/screenshot`: Captures and send a screenshot.
+- `/screenshot`: Captures and sends a screenshot.
 - `/webscreenshot`: Takes a screenshot from the user's webcam.
 - `/upload`: Uploads a file from the user's PC.
 - `/download <filename>`: Downloads a file from the user's PC.

 ### Screen and Audio Recording
-- `/screenrecord <seconds>`: Record the screen for the specified duration.
+- `/screenrecord <seconds>`: Records the screen for the specified duration.
 - `/mic <seconds>`: Records audio from the microphone for the specified duration.
 - `/webcam <seconds>`: Records video from the webcam for the specified duration.